UniversalAlgebra/ALH-2018/README.md

 ## Registration and Parking Information
 Registration for the conference will be from 5pm to 7pm on Monday, May 21, outside of Keller Hall Room 319.

-The registration fee is $110, which includes the banquet at Willows on Wednesday, May 22.
+The registration fee is $110, which includes the banquet at Willows on ~~Wednesday~~ Tuesday, May 22.
 If you bring a spouse who wants to attend the banquet, the fee will be increased by $60 to $170 total.

 **Please, pay the fees in cash when you register.**